 Last week I gave a talk about recovery at an eating disorders clinic.
 It was the third one I’ve done, and it’s always a strange experience.
 I never had inpatient treatment myself, though my mother and I once visited a friend on an eating disorders ward when I was still ill myself.
-Being in such places feels like being given a glimpse of a path that could have been mine.
-Going to hospital was a possibility my parents occasionally held over me as an ultimatum: if I didn’t find a way to make the danger I was in less critical, by eating more independently, that would be my only option.
+Being in such places feels like being given a glimpse of a path that might have been mine.
+Going to hospital was a possibility my parents occasionally held over me as an ultimatum: if I didn’t find a way to make the danger I was in less critical, by independently eating more, that would be my only option.

 And now I find myself here, but brought in as the shining example of the person who got to where everyone there is supposed to want to get to.
 I’m introduced just as Emily (not as the potentially misleading Dr…), I say a bit about my work, and then I launch in, with a brief semi-disclaimer about how I never had inpatient treatment myself, but how I hope what I have to say will still have some relevance.